Ho-Ro/nanoSTK_V1/README.md

 ## Firmware Development and Installation

-The source code was created and tested with the *Arduino* toolchain version 1.8.19 under Linux, *Debian stable*.
+The source code was originally created and tested with the *Arduino* toolchain version 1.8.19 under Linux, *Debian stable*.
-Starting with version 1.50 the build process no longer depends on the *Arduino* toolchain.
+As of version 1.50, the build process is no longer dependent on the *Arduino* toolchain.
 You only need the *avr-gcc* toolchain.

-The `Makefile` takes care of changes to the source code files and rebuilds the file `nanoSTK.hex` accordingly, using the *avr-gcc* toolchain - type `make`
+The `Makefile` takes care of changes to the source code files and rebuilds the file `nanoSTK.hex` accordingly - just type `make`

-The installation process is simple and straightforward when using the `Makefile` from the command line:
+The installation process is simple and straightforward from the command line:

 - Remove the *reset capacitor* from your *nanoSTK* HW.
 - Connect the device to USB.